Bedrock-OSS/regolith/docs/_pages/docs/filter_types/python-filters.md

   "runWith": "python",
   "script": "./filters/example.py",

-  // Optional property that defines the folder where regolith should look for the requriements.txt file "requirements": "./filters/requirements.txt
+  // Optional property that defines the path to the file with the requirements "requirements": "./filters/requirements.txt
 }
 ```

 ## Requirements and Dependencies

-When installing, regolith will check for a `requirements.txt` file.
-Regolith will look for the requirements file in
+When installing, Regolith will check if the filter has any requirements.
+If the "requirements" property is set,
-the path defined by the "requirements" property or if it's not specified, Regolith will look for the `requirements.txt`
+Regolith will use the file specified in the property to install the dependencies.
+If the property is not set,
-file in the same folder as the script.
+Regolith will look for a file named "requirements.txt" in the same directory as the script.

-If `reqirements.txt` file exits, Regolith will attempt to install these dependencies into a venv, as described below.
+If requirements file exits, Regolith will attempt to install these dependencies into a venv, as described below.

-When developing a python filter with dependencies, you must create this file.
+When developing a Python filter with dependencies, you must create this file.
 You can create a `requirements.txt` file yourself by using `pip freeze`.

 ## Venv Handling